OpenNWP/L-GAME/README.md

 ## Regional Forecasting with Poisson brackets in Exner-Theta formulation

 RFPET is a numerical weather prediction (NWP) model.
+It is the application of the theory behind [GAME](https://github.com/opennwp/game) to a regional quadrilateral grid.
 Properties:

 * regional
 * non-hydrostatic